Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid: Supplementary Material for ``Dissipationless Spin-Charge Conversion in Excitonic Pseudospin Superfluid"

 $\lambda$ is calculated as follows:

 with $g^0_a(k)^{\prime} \equiv \partial_{k_x}g^0_a(k)$.
 A comparison to Eq.~(\ref{eqn1-9a}) gives the relation between $\lambda$ and $D$ as

-where we recover $\hbar$ in Eq.~(\ref{eqn1-18}) by substitutions $1/m_{a/b}\rightarrow\hbar^2/m_{a/b}$ in Eqs.~(\ref{eqn1-9a},\ref{eqn1-15},\ref{eqn1-18}).
+where we recover $\hbar$ in Eq.~(\ref{eqn1-18}) by substitutions $1/m_{a/b}\rightarrow\hbar^2/m_{a/b}$ in Eqs.~(\ref{eqn1-9a}, \ref{eqn1-15}, \ref{eqn1-18}).
 The ratio between $h'$ and $h$ are determined by $m_b/m_a$ and $\beta E_g$.
-Using Eqs.~(\ref{eqn1-9b},\ref{eqn1-9c}), we calculate $h^{\prime}/h$ as a function of $\beta E_g$ and $m_b/m_a$ (Fig.~\ref{fig.proportion_1}).
-In sec.~\ref{sec2}, we show that when $|h^{\prime}|>|h|$ / $|h|>|h|^{\prime}$, the classical effective Lagrangian Eq.~(2) is minimized by longitudinal/transverse phase (Fig.~\ref{fig.phases_1}).
-We combine Fig.~\ref{fig.proportion_2} and Fig.~\ref{fig.phases_1}, to have a finite-$T$ phase diagram, Fig.~\ref{fig.proportion_2}.
-Note that the phase diagram is valid for the case with $H_a=H_b=H$ and $\xi_e=0$.
-In the case with $H_a=H_b=H$ and $\xi_e\ne 0$, the transverse and longitudinal phases are replaced by helicoidal and helical phases respectively.
-Note also that the zero-temperature limit of the phase diagram ($\beta \rightarrow \infty$) indicates the classical ground state of the 2D EHDL system under the exchange fields with $H_a=H_b=H$ is the transverse phase.
+Using Eqs.~(\ref{eqn1-9b}, \ref{eqn1-9c}), we calculate $h^{\prime}/h$ as a function of $\beta E_g$ and $m_b/m_a$ (Fig.~\ref{fig.proportion_1}), where we take the chemical potential $\mu$ at intersections of the electron band and the hole bands.
+In Sec.~\ref{sec2}, we show that when $|h^{\prime}|>|h|$ / $|h|>|h|^{\prime}$, the classical effective Lagrangian Eq.~(2) is minimized by the longitudinal/transverse phase (Fig.~\ref{fig.phases_1}).
+We combine Fig.~\ref{fig.proportion_2} and Fig.~\ref{fig.phases_1}, to have a finite-temperature phase diagram, Fig.~\ref{fig.proportion_2}.
+Note that the phase diagram is valid for the case with $\xi_e=0$.
+In the case with $\xi_e\ne 0$, the transverse and longitudinal phases are replaced by helicoidal and helical phases respectively (see Sec.~\ref{sec7}).
+Note also that the zero-temperature limit of the phase diagram ($\beta \rightarrow \infty$) indicates the classical ground state of the 2D EHDL system under the exchange fields is the transverse phase.